uchicago-2023-capp30122/30122-project-media-insights/README.md

 the cosine similarity of the GloVe embeddings of their transcripts.

 ## Features

--Automate video uploads
+*Automate video uploads
--Can be run by double clicking a single file -Automatic translation of comments and transcripts to English -Automatic spelling correction
+*Can be run by double clicking a single file *Automatic translation of comments and transcripts to English *Automatic spelling correction
--Cosine similarities calculated based on GloVe embeddings -Change the forecast period with a slider
+*Cosine similarities calculated based on GloVe embeddings *Change the forecast period with a slider
--Uploads secured by OAuth
+*Uploads secured by OAuth

 ## Usage
 ### Using the automate.sh script